-Israel raids West Bank refugee camp, Palestinian killed
+Israel raids West Bank refugee camp, 2 Palestinians killed

 The raid came two days after a Palestinian from a village near Jenin shot and killed five people in central Israel, part of a wave of attacks in recent days that have left a total of 11 people dead.

-The Palestinian Health Ministry said a 17-year-old was killed.
-It had earlier said seven Palestinians were brought to local hospitals, including three who were seriously wounded.
+The Palestinian Health Ministry said a 17-year-old and a 23-year-old were killed and another 15 were wounded.

+The Israeli military said troops came under fire after entering Jenin to arrest suspects.
+It said one soldier was wounded and evacuated to a hospital for treatment.

 The Jenin refugee camp was the scene of one of the deadliest battles of the second Palestinian intifada, or uprising.
 In April 2002, Israeli forces battled Palestinian militants in the camp, leading to the deaths of 23 Israeli soldiers and more than 50 Palestinians.